The GDPR Is Now in Force for Companies Doing Business in Europe

 What Is the GDPR?

 The EU enacted the GDPR to give its residents greater control over when, where, and how their personal data is used, and to hold companies accountable for managing personal data responsibly.
-The GDPR marks a significant shift from existing regulations on numerous counts, including the following:
+The GDPR marks a significant shift from earlier regulations on numerous counts, including the following:

 - The definition of “data subject” now includes consumers/clients, employees, business partners, board members, joint venture partners, and vendors.